NaiyanJones/naiyanjones.github.io/_pages/projects.md

 feature_row3:
   - image_path: /assets/images/reddit-fashion-research.png
     title: "Fashion brand sentiment and popularity on Reddit"
     excerpt: "Using social media data from across several of Reddit's fashion communities I am investigating the most popular fashion brands over time.
-I am using Python to conduct sentiment analysis and machine learning natural language processing topic modelling to identify how brands are discussed and their popularity approximately over 10 years.
+I am using Python to conduct sentiment analysis and machine learning natural language processing topic modelling to identify how brands are discussed and their popularity approximately over 10 years."
     url: "/404/"
     btn_label: "Read more"
     btn_class: "btn--primary"